osamja/my-personal-website/info.md

  - Create a Calendar Gallery component.
 Should allow user to index by year, then month, then day
  - Highlight picture of the day on the homepage.
  - Setup secure FTP.
 Set a max storage limit in case of breach.d
  - Add 3D photos to website (similar to AR presenter at mini summit). he also used a ML model to
+ - Create a 'Moonbeam' like CI/CD, that pushes changes through each environment automaticaly, asking dev at each stage to validate changes